coudertlab/CrystalNets.jl/docs/src/man/visualization.md

 [`Options`](@ref CrystalNets.Options).
 Each of them can be given as keyword arguments to all functions accepting an `Options` argument, like [`determine_topology`](@ref).

-The value of the keyword argument can be either
+The value of the keyword argument can be either:

 - a `String` representing the path of the directory in which to put the exported file.
   If empty, this disables the export.
 - a `Bool`: if `true`, equivalent to `tempdir()`; if `false`, disables the export.

 The two exports whose default value is defined by [`CrystalNets.toggle_export`](@ref)
 are:

 - `export_input` for the parsed structure.
 - `export_subnets` for each subnet, defined after clustering and separated into connected components.

 Other available export options are disabled by default:

 - `export_trimmed` for the trimmed parsed structure.
 "Trimming" refers to removing all atoms that have strictly less than three neighbours and bonding those neighbours together, and so iteratively until no atom remains with strictly less than three